oils-for-unix/oils/doc/osh-manual.md

 #### List of Options

+`strict_arith`.
+Strings that don't look like integers cause a fatal error in arithmetic expressions.

 `strict_argv`.
 Empty `argv` arrays are disallowed, since there's no practical use for them.
 For example, the second statement in `x=''; $x` results in a fatal error.